PTX1991/SDWebImage/Docs/HowToUse.md

 ### Using cache key filter

-Sometime, you may not want to use the image URL as cache key because part of the URL is dynamic (i.e.: for access control purpose). `SDWebImageManager` provides a way to set a cache key filter that takes the `NSURL` as input, and output a cache key `NSString`.
+Sometime, you may not want to use the image URL as cache key because part of the URL is dynamic (i.e.: for access control purpose). `TXWebImageManager` provides a way to set a cache key filter that takes the `NSURL` as input, and output a cache key `NSString`.

 The following example sets a filter in the application delegate that will remove any query-string from